FreeYourSoul/FSeam/docs/why-fseam.md

 The base of those frameworks are kind of following the same principle as Mockito does in Java([ps:what is mockito](https://site.mockito.org/)).
 Basically depending on [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) where the dependency implementation injected is different in a testing binary than in production one.

+A blog has been written with code sample: [here](http://freeyoursoul.online/fseam-a-mocking-framework-that-requires-no-change-in-code-part-1/).

 ### Dependency injection : Inheritance

 The easiest way to manage a dependency injection, is to send an interface to a function/class.
 And changing the class that implement the interface at runtime (testing implementation when in a test, and normal implementation when in the production code).